 All in One SEO Pack now supports Custom Post Types.

 You would assume this means the SEO plugin though active hasn’t made any changes to your WordPress site yet (needs enabling).
 Not true, the format of my pages title elements have been changed.
-I tested the WordPress plugin with my theme which has search engine optimized titles and even though I’d not enabled the All in One SEO Pack they’d been over written with worse SEO titles!
+I tested the WordPress plugin with my theme which has search engine optimized title tags and even though I’d not enabled the All in One SEO Pack they’d been over written with worse SEO titles!
 Tested on TwentyTen, same result.

 After loading the SEO plugins admin page the All in One SEO Plugin was indeed disabled according to this page.
 Viewing source of any page of the site showed this was not true as the plugin has added it’s footprint within the head section: